About me

 Training, qualifications & experience

 Alongside my private practice, I am currently senior therapist at Share Psychotherapy.
-Previously, I was senior therapist at Sheffield Mind where I also managed their specialist domestic abuse counselling service.
+Previously, I was senior therapist at Sheffield Mind where I also managed and delivered therapy on their specialist domestic abuse counselling service.

 My background with young people is in inclusion in mainstream schools and pupil referral units.
-I have many years of experience working alongside young people with special educational needs and disabilities.
+I have many years of experience working alongside young people with additional needs and disabilities.

 - MA Art Psychotherapy Practice, Art Therapy Northern Programme (Leeds Becket) - Distinction